 Your Own Car Insurance

 You can add certain provisions to your own car insurance coverage that will help to pay your medical bills in the event of an injury.
-Insurance settlements operate at a snail’s pace, but your own medical payments coverage (MedPay) kicks in immediately to make sure you get the care you need.
+Insurance settlements operate at a snail’s pace, but your own medical payment coverage (MedPay) kicks in immediately to make sure you get the care you need.
 Premiums are very low, especially when compared to the cost of health care.
 You may pay as little as $20 per month for $10,000 of MedPay coverage – average healthcare plans in North Carolina currently cost anywhere from $200 to $1,000 monthly.

 If that’s not enough to convince you, your insurance company will help deal with the at-fault driver’s insurance company so you don’t have to.
 Because your insurance company picked up the tab on your medical bills, it’s in their interest to manage the settlement and make sure they get the largest possible payout.
 You and your attorney will still have to deal with lost wages, pain and suffering, and other claims, but the medical bills are often the largest portion of the expenses associated with an accident, so your fight is that much easier.

 Aside from MedPay, you may be able to claim compensation for your medical bills under the Uninsured and Underinsured provisions of your own car insurance.
-Whether or not you have a claim is a complex issue, so ask your personal injury attorney if you can get payment under those provisions.
+Whether or not you have a claim is a complex issue, so ask your personal injury attorney if you can get paid under those provisions.

 Medical bills stemming from car accidents depend on either the insurance companies or your own wallet for payment.
 Accidents at work, however, get immediate coverage through your employer’s worker’s compensation insurance.
 If you’re hurt at work, you don’t have to pay anything for your medical care.
 In North Carolina, you’re also entitled to $0.56 in travel compensation per mile if you have to travel more than 20 miles round trip for treatment.